sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

             "town": "Chicago"
 }
 ]
-}`
+>}`
 6. Click `Generate Schema` to generate the JSON Schema for the output.
 7. Add a `ForEach` operation after the previous step.
-Here we will iterate through each record returned back from SAP Hybris
+Here we will iterate through each record returned back from SAP Hybris.
+8. Configure the `ForEach` by selecting the following variable collection to iterate through:  `$JSONParserParse2.addresses`.
+You can also manually browse again by selecting the `addresses` object from the JSON Parse #2.
+9. Set the Display Name to something meaningful to represent what is being looped through.  `Address` works fine here.
+10. Set the Radio Button for the collection processing to reflect `Process items in parallel in any order (optimized for best performance)`